acoustic-content-samples/wchtools-cli/README.md

   The command descriptions and usage messages are translated into a few languages to assist users who use other languages with the tool.
 The messages fall back to English if translations for the current OS locale are not found.
 A dependent node module attempts to determine the locale from the OS localization settings.
 If you need to or choose to change the locale back to English for communicating issues or questions with others, you may set the environment variable LANG=en  in the command shell environment where you are running wchtools.
 To see the current languages available, look under the CLI/nls folder in the git repository for this tool.

 #### Ignore Files
-  Some local files and folders should not be stored in Watson Content Hub, including for example, project files, source control data, logs, and backups.
+  Some local files and folders should not be stored in Acoustic Content, including for example, project files, source control data, logs, and backups.
 By default, the wchtools CLI will ignore these local files and folders for the push and list commands.

   To ignore additional local files and folders, a file named <i>.wchtoolsignore</i> can be added to the "assets" virtual directory.
 For example, to ignore all local files with the "abc" extension and all files within the local "xyz" folder, the ignore file could contain the following lines: